miku/scholkit/README.md

 ## TODO

+* [ ] implement schema conversions and tests
+* [ ] add layer for daily harvests and capturing data on disk
+* [ ] cli to interact with the current files on dist
+* [ ] cli for basic stats
+* [ ] some simplistic index/query structure, e.g. to quickly find a record by id or the like

+More:

 * [x] map basic fields to fatcat release entities
 * [ ] map all fields to fatcat release entities
 * [ ] basic clustering algorithm